oracle-livelabs/university/applied-database-systems-23ai/introduction-23ai/introduction-23ai.md

 - Introduction to Machine Learning
 - Introduction to Graph Database and Analytics
 - Introduction to Spatial Database on Oracle
-- Why is data so important?
-Data vs Real World Use Case
 - Introduction to Generative AI using Select AI
 - Introduction to Vector Search with Oracle Database 23ai
 - Introduction to Data Studio